sbcshop/PiCoder-Software/README.md

 **Objective:** In this chapter we will try to blink onboard LED using Pico W of PiCoder.
 There are two leds available.

 **Hardware Connection:**
-- Make sure you have put the jumper shown below.
+- Make sure you have put the jumper shown below,

   <img src="https://github.com/sbcshop/PiCoder-Software/blob/main/images/picoder_LED_connect.png">